scloud19/SECipedia/Linux/Linux Basics/linux_process_sessions_streams.md

     Sometimes these background processes can write to your current TTY's stdout/stderr; so if you see something unexpected, this is why.
       To compensate for this, you should redirect the stdout/stderr to a file.

+      In bash, you can also use CRTL-L to redraw the screen

 Processes/Sessions